Harkelion/Tera-Skills-Cast/README.md

 # Tera Skills Cast

 Record all skills of the target's rotation and information about each skills (as current attack Speed and time between each cast)
-(note : still working on it might be broken)
+(note : still working on it, might be broken)

 #### Command : /8 (or ! in any chat except toolbox /8)